Enjoy4Game — Game Guides for Steam Releases

 First-Hour Plan

 For your first Romestead run, build stability before ambition.
 Get food, basic materials, storage, early workstations, and a defendable settlement layout before chasing distant dungeons or advanced blessings.
-Romestead is a survival town builder, so the first hour is less about perfect optimization and more about avoiding a settlement that cannot feed, craft, or defend itself.
+Romestead is a survival town builder, so the first hour is less about perfect efficiency and more about avoiding a settlement that cannot feed, craft, or defend itself.

 First Day Priorities